Chase Manhattan Bank NA v Israel-British Bank (London) Ltd: Criticism

 The decision has been subject to "sustained, authoritative criticism."

 The case was reviewed in Westdeutsche Landesbank Girozentrale v Islington LBC by Lord Browne-Wilkinson, and expressed doubts as to the reasoning.
 He stated "I cannot agree with this reasoning.
 First, it is based on a concept of retaining an equitable property in money where, prior to payment to the recipient bank, there was no existing equitable interest.
 Further, I cannot understand how the recipient's conscience can be affected at a time when he is not aware of any mistake."
 This view, expressed by way of obiter dictum, was particularly criticised by Peter Birks on the ground that the more straightforward way to establish a claim would be for unjust enrichment, should trigger a proprietary remedy in a similar circumstance, regardless of the position of one's notional conscience.

-Lord Millett, writing extrajudicially, has also criticised the decision, stating "It is easy to agree with Lord Browne-Wilkinson that [Chase Manhattan v Israel-British Bank] was wrongy decided, but it was wrongly decided not because [the transferee] had no notice of the [transferor's] claim ... but because the [claimant] had no proprietary interest for it to have notice of."
+Lord Millett, writing extrajudicially, has also criticised the decision, stating "It is easy to agree with Lord Browne-Wilkinson that [Chase Manhattan v Israel-British Bank] was wrongly decided, but it was wrongly decided not because [the transferee] had no notice of the [transferor's] claim ... but because the [claimant] had no proprietary interest for it to have notice of."

 Most of this criticism relates to the views expressed that, if the proper law to determine the issues had been English law, that the proprietary claim was valid.
 But the case was contested on the basis that both parties to the proceedings accepted that the proper law to determine this issue was New York law.